dot0112/dot0112/README.md

+# 🌱All I do is simple🌱
-# 🌱I only do easy things🌱
+I only do easy things

 <!--
 **dot0112/dot0112** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.